publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stII/ch11/schIII/m__us_usc_t49_s1138.md

     (a)  __In General__  __.—__

     To promote economy, efficiency, and effectiveness in the administration of the programs, operations, and activities of the National Transportation Safety Board, the Comptroller General of the United States shall evaluate and audit the programs and expenditures of the National Transportation Safety Board.
-Such evaluation and audit shall be conducted at least annually, but may be conducted as determined necessary by the Comptroller General or the appropriate congressional committees.
+Such evaluation and audit shall be conducted as determined necessary by the Comptroller General or the appropriate congressional committees.

     (b)  __Responsibility of Comptroller General__  __.—__